jkeller52/astrobee/README.md

 ![alt text](https://user-images.githubusercontent.com/43029286/59648627-505d2a80-91b2-11e9-90f9-d8f4c9aa90db.png)
 ![alt text](https://user-images.githubusercontent.com/43029286/59648633-55ba7500-91b2-11e9-8045-c6192214aa84.png)
 ![alt text](https://user-images.githubusercontent.com/43029286/59648638-5a7f2900-91b2-11e9-8963-d97a929e9085.png)

-Add additional parameter: `-nowgl` to VcXsrv
+IMPORTANT: Be sure to add additional parameter: `-nowgl` to VcXsrv in the white box in the last image.

 Next find your ethernet IPv4 Address (localhost).
 If you don't know how to do this, simply google it.